pcakes/RHTE-SWAPI/README.md

 ### Notes<hr>
 * This assessment was completed using 64x Windows 10, so all directions will be more detailed for windows users.
 The consolation prize for non-Windows users is a prize in itself.
 * We're doing this insecurely.
 If you have time, and if you want to extend this set of test responses, I recommend taking a few more secure steps
+* Since I'm on a roll admitting embarrassing facts, I'll go ahead and admit that I'm using Windows Command Line for this.
+Use your CLI of choice.
 * ~/ from here on out will be whatever directory you're using to host everything you need.
 In my case, it's C:\Users\Pclarke\Desktop\misc\
-* Since I'm already in a dark, sad hole, I'll go ahead and admit that I'm using Windows Command Line.
 * We're using python 3.
 Install it wherever.
-I've added it to PATH, so I just need to run `python.exe [script]`, but if you haven't done/can't do this, replace `python.exe` with the full path pointing towards the `python.exe` you wish to use.
+I've added it to my PATH variable, so I just need to run `python.exe [script]`, but if you haven't done/can't do this, replace `python.exe` with the full path pointing towards the `python.exe` you wish to use.

 ### Steps<hr>
 1. Download and install MySQL: https://dev.mysql.com/downloads/mysql/